Fast neutrino flavor conversions in a supernova: Emergence, evolution, and effects: Discussion and conclusions

 \item We found that the occurrence and the strength of CFI, which is intrinsically a multienergy phenomenon due to the energy dependence of the EA collisional rates, can depend on the energy spectra of heavy-lepton neutrinos.
 When the NES processes are included, the condition for the CFI in this work becomes different from that in Ref.~\cite{xiong2023evolution} and can be understood using the formula developed in Ref.~\cite{xiong2023collisional} (Sec.~\ref{sec:otherFI}).
 Among all models considered in this paper, noticeable flavor conversion due to the CFI is only observed inside the FFC region in Model V when the initial condition is dominated by $\bar\nu_e$'s.
 While this affects less the properties of neutrinos than the FFC does, it can lead to a transient enhancement of the net cooling rate in the corresponding region (Fig.~\ref{fig:heating}).

 \end{enumerate}

-In summary, our comprehensive study of neutrino flavor conversions in the post-shocked region supports that it is important to include FFCs in supernova simulations, in order to fully understand the role of neutrinos in supernova dynamics, nucleosynthesis, as well as to predict the CCSN neutrino signals.
-Our work also highlights the need of using energy-dependent and realistic neutrino collision rates in relevant simulations, because the condition and evolution of FFC and CFI can be affected by those collision processes either directly or through feedback.
-Certain assumptions that were introduced in our work such as the spherical symmetry, static supernova background, and the missing coherent forward scattering with the matter remain to be further examined and will be studied in future.
+In summary, our comprehensive study of neutrino flavor conversions in the postshocked region supports that it is important to include FFCs in supernova simulations, in order to fully understand the role of neutrinos in supernova dynamics and nucleosynthesis, as well as to predict the CCSN neutrino signals.
+Our work also highlights the need for using energy-dependent and realistic neutrino collision rates in relevant simulations, because the condition and evolution of FFC and CFI can be affected by those collision processes either directly or through feedback.
+Certain assumptions that were introduced in our work such as the spherical symmetry, the omission of the modification on the proton and neutron abundances when attenuating $Y_e$, the static supernova background without feedback on $Y_e$, and the missing coherent forward scattering with the matter remain to be further examined and will be studied in future.